-This scheme of delegation will refer in turn to each of the main responsibilities of the Committee as laid out in the Committee's terms of reference, which form part of the fund's Governance Policy Statement.
+This scheme of delegation will refer in turn to each of the main responsibilities of the Committee as laid out in the Committee's terms of reference.

 Ensure the fund is run in line with all relevant law, statutory guidance and industry codes of best practice.